How to Write a MUN Position Paper

 Committee: The Food and Agriculture Organization (FAO)

-Angola advocates for a UN-sanctioned policy that gives is permission for dry developing countries to locally produce the technologies of German rainfall enhancement leader WeatherTec Services GmbH.
+Angola advocates for a UN-sanctioned policy that gives permission to dry developing countries to make generic replicas of their patented chemicals at a fraction of the cost to achieve water independence.
+An example of these technologies belongs to German rainfall enhancement leader WeatherTec Services GmbH.
 WeatherTecs cutting edge technologies to improve water access are cheaper than many of their competitors but the operating costs start at 11 – 15 million Euros a year.
-Loosening the patent restrictions of biotechnology corporations like WeatherTec will allow nations like Angola to make generic replicas of their patented chemicals at a fraction of the cost and finally achieve water independence.
-We do not believe the United Nations should subsidize the cost of the chemicals, as the subsidy is a temporary solution and it would take funds from other important programs while leaving the corporations with the same level of control.
+Angola does not believe the United Nations should subsidize the cost of the chemicals, as the subsidy is a temporary solution and it would take funds from other important programs while leaving the corporations with the same level of control.
 Today, aside from South Africa, none of us can afford cloud seeding.
 We can cloud seed on our own if freed from the shackles of patent laws that benefit the rich.
 Dupot made net sales of $62.5B in 2017, by charging prices which the poorer dry countries could never afford.
 The UN should allow the relevant member states to locally produce WeatherTecs technologies so we can join the ranks of self-sufficient nations who can provide for themselves the basic water needs to survive.

 The PReP Formula for Successful Position Papers